 Home condensation is the most prevalent form of dampness in domestic properties, causing significant concerns for homeowners, local authorities, and private rental markets alike.
 Over the past two decades, mould resulting from condensation has become a major source of complaints.

-And it’s not just condensation in houses that cause problems – industrial premises, including breweries and food processing factories, also face condensation issues that need rectifying urgently.
+And it’s not just home condensation that causes problems – industrial premises, including breweries and food processing factories, also face condensation issues that need rectifying urgently.

 Suffering from condensation at home?